jamesbrink/jamesbrink.github.io/README.md

 This repo is for my personal website and blog.

-This is a jekyll website with a docker container that extends off of the offical jekyll container
+This is a [jekyll] (http://jekyllrb.com/) website with a docker container that extends off of the [official jekyll container] (https://github.com/jekyll/docker-jekyll)

 ## Development